JoeyStanley/jekyll-for-designers/_posts/2019-02-07-a-tutorial-in-calculating-vowel-overlap.md

 Aha!
 Now we have all the numbers we need!
 If you look closely the Pillai score is right there, and for my vowels in this sample it's about 0.1.
 Remember that these scores range from 0 to 1, with 0 being completely overlapped and 1 meaning total separation.
 So a value like 0.1 indicates quite a bit of overlap.

+#### 2.1.1 Tangent on *p*-values

 The model summary does also provide a *p*-value.
 The null hypothesis of the MANOVA is that the dependent variable is not a significant predictor of the data.
 So, the *p*-value is something like an indication of how surprised you should be to get the result you did, if that were true.
 Because the *p*-value is small, that suggests that adding `vowel` as a predictor to this model is a good idea and that that information is useful in predicting the F1 and F2 values of my low back vowels.

 Now, as a word of caution.
 I've played around with Pillai scores a lot and I've found that the *p*-values are significant a *lot*.
 I mean there have been times where the plots show what appear to me to be completely overlapped distributions, but the *p*-value says that they're significantly different.
 I'm not completely familiar with the inner workings of the MANOVA test, so I don't really know how sensitive it is to outliers, sample sizes, or other things.
 But in my opinion, it appears to be overly sensitive to minor differences that are probably not perceivable.
 In other words statistical significance does not necessarily mean social significance.

 But, we're here to look at the Pillai score, not the *p*-value.
 The problem is there's no Pillai score threshold for saying something is definitively merged or unmerged.
 By that I mean we can't just define a value like 0.05 and say if the Pillai score is less than that then we can conclude that the vowels are merged.
 As far as I'm aware, the Pillai scores are useful only in comparison to other Pillai scores, either from the same pair of vowels in other speakers, or perhaps from the same speaker but with other pairs of vowels.

+***Update (Novmeber 23, 2021):*** *Based on some recent research with Betsy Sneller (read more [here](asa2021)), I've learned more about the effect of sample sizes on Pillai scores and whether we should be reporting* p-*values.
+At least based on the bivariate normal distributuion that our simulations were based on, we found that larger samples will produce smaller Pillai scores.
+This means that, assuming two speakers have underlying merged vowels, the speaker with less data will have a higher Pillai score.
+This also means that if you're comparing across styles (say wordlists to conversational data), the subset with less data will have a higher Pillai score.
+So what will look like meaningful sociolinguistic differences (either between speakers or between styles within the same speaker) is actually just a product of how the Pillai score is calculated.*

+*One way to resolve this is to actually start reporting* p-*values.
+Phoneticians do it but for some reason sociolinguists do not.
+We're still not sure how this plays out with real vowel data rather than simulated data, but it probably is better to report them than to leave them off.
+This resolves the issue of coming up with ad hoc thresholds of putting too much weight into the interpretation of the Pillai score itself.*

 ### More complex MANOVA formulas